Job Hunting at the Library

 - Virginia Employment Commission: information on unemployment benefits, including a handbook for claimants and job seekers, answers to commonly asked questions, and relevant statutes, regulations, and case law.

-- Resource Workforce Center: A federally funded organization that provides workforce services to employers, youth, adults, and dislocated workers.
+- Virginia Career Works Capital Region: A federally funded organization that provides workforce services to employers, youth, adults, and dislocated workers.
 Free.

 - Henrico County Social Services

 - Starting, Relocating, or Expanding Your Business in Richmond, VA

 80% of all job opportunities are found though networking.